Step 1: Create an account

 Step 3: Enrollment procedure

-Once accepted into CCUSP, you will receive an e-mail with instructions on how to complete your enrollment.
+Once accepted into CPIU, you will receive an email with instructions on how to complete your enrollment.
 These steps will include:

-- submitting the Health History and Immunization Compliance form and supporting documentation.
+- Submitting the Health History and Immunization Compliance form and supporting documentation.
+(Immunizations are not required for three-week students.

-The Cornell-China Undergraduate Summer Program expects all applicants to complete their application materials without the use of paid agents, credentials services, or other paid professional assistance.
+The Cornell Program for International Undergraduates expects all applicants to complete their application materials without the use of paid agents, credentials services, or other paid professional assistance.
 The use of such services violates Cornell University policy and may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission, or involuntary withdrawal from the program.

 *The F-1 student visa requires that students studying in the United States be fluent in written and spoken English.
 This proficiency is critical to students' success at Cornell.
 Note: To be eligible for this visa, students must register for at least six credits for the six-week session or three credits for the three-week session.